wso2/docs-is/en/docs/fragments/register-playground-application-portal.md

 5. Fill in the form that appears.
 For the Allowed Grant Types, you can disable the ones you do not require or block.

     !!! note
-        The grant type highlighted below is a **custom** grant type.
-This will only appear on the UI if you have configured the JWT grant type.
+        The **custom** grant type will only appear on the UI if you have configured the JWT grant type.
 The value specified as the `name` of the `oauth.custom_grant_type` in the `deployment.toml` file when creating the custom grant type is the value that will appear on the